yashspatel/yashspatel/README.md

 - 🌱 I’m currently learning **Google Data Analytics**

-- 👨‍💻 All of my projects are available at [https://yashspatel.netlify.app/](https://yashspatel.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://yashspatel.netlify.app/)

 - 💬 Ask me about **Data's Power**